-The Company is assessing the impacts, if any, these amendments to existing standards will have on our consolidated financial statement and does not expect significant impacts.
+The Company is assessing the impacts, if any, these amendments to existing standards will have on its consolidated financial statements and does not expect significant impacts.

 Consolidation

 These consolidated financial statements include the accounts of the Company and its subsidiaries.
 Assets, liabilities, revenues, and expenses of the subsidiaries are recognized in accordance with the Company's accounting policies.
 Intercompany balances and transactions, including unrealized income and expenses arising from intercompany transactions, are eliminated on consolidation.